 Identifying the right use cases is crucial for unlocking the full potential of AI.

 - Align with Business Goals: Focus on high-value AI applications that align with the bank’s strategic objectives.
-This ensures that resources are used effectively.
+This ensures that resources are used effectively and ROI is measurable.

-- Evaluate Feasibility: Conduct thorough QA checks to test the practicality of implementing these AI use cases.
+- Evaluate Feasibility: Conduct thorough technical assessments to test the practicality of implementing these AI use cases.
 Analyze operational gaps and assess technological requirements.

-- Map AI Talent: Building AI capabilities requires skilled professionals, including data scientists and algorithm developers.
+- Map AI Talent: Building AI capabilities requires skilled professionals, including AI Engineers, Prompt Engineers, and algorithm developers.
 Banks can either upskill their workforce, outsource, or partner with tech providers to bridge expertise gaps.

 Step 3: Develop and Deploy AI Solutions